maddieemihle/machine-learning-emotional-training/README.md

 ---
 ## Results

-Overall, there were many hendernces with the models both made from-scratch and pretrained.
+Overall, there were many hindrances with the models, both made from scratch and pretrained.

-It is important to note that it was discovered later on that FER2013 had _significant_ limitations when it came to deep CNNs due to its imbalanced and low-resolution nature of the dataset and images.
+It is important to note that FER2013 was later found to have significant limitations when it came to deep CNNs, due to the imbalanced and low-resolution nature of the dataset and images.
 This lead to poor generalization.
 In fact, two academic reviews in 2023 on emotion recognition called FER2013 “inadequate for training deep networks without heavy preprocessing and balancing.” _Yalçin and Alisawi_ (2023) analyzed FER2013 and identified several issues, including the inclusion of non-facial photos, inaccurate face cropping, and partial occlusion, which hinder the performance of deep learning models without significant preprocessing. _Gursesli et al._ (2023) emphasized that due to FER2013's small size, grayscale format, and class imbalance, deep learning models often struggle to generalize effectively without substantial data augmentation and balancing techniques.

-Listed below are the results summary snapshot, key findings and overall limitations.
+Listed below are the results summary snapshot, key findings, and overall limitations.

 ### **Results Summary Snapshot**